-Article 42 Particular consequences of a serious breach of an obligation under this Chapter
+Particular consequences of a serious breach of an obligation under chapter III

-1. States and international organizations shall cooperate to bring to an end through lawful means any serious breach within the meaning of draft article 41.
+1. States and international organizations shall cooperate to bring to an end through lawful means any serious breach within the meaning of article 41.

-2. No State or international organization shall recognize as lawful a situation created by a serious breach within the meaning of draft article 41, nor render aid or assistance in maintaining that situation.
+2. No State or international organization shall recognize as lawful a situation created by a serious breach within the meaning of article 41, nor render aid or assistance in maintaining that situation.

-3. This draft article is without prejudice to the other consequences referred to in this Part and to such further consequences that a breach to which this Chapter applies may entail under international law.
+3. This article is without prejudice to the other consequences referred to in part three and to such further consequences that a breach to which this chapter applies may entail under international law.

-Part Four

-The implementation of the international responsibility of an international organization
+Part Four The implementation of the international responsibility of an international organization